 But the real work is with the secondary.
 Veterans like Samy Johnson, Antonio Fletcher and Anthony Switzer return to defend the pass, and they’ll be joined by Denzel Blackwell (Boston College).
 The key to this unit may be a fully healthy Samy Johnson.
 The sophomore had moments of brilliance in 2020, and converted RB could become the next defensive start in Jonesboro.

-Newcomer to Watch: Te’Vailance Hunt, Safety
+Newcomer to Watch: Te’Vailance Hunt, Wide Receiver

 The A-State receiving squad is the deepest and most compelling corps in the Red Wolves locker room, led by young veterans like Jeff Foreman and Corey Rucker.
 During the Spring Game, Rucker was definitely a hot target.
 But it was obvious that the coaching staff was eager to get Te’Vailance Hunt the ball, too.